Houston's Line of

 Entered the Fire Department: September 21, 1895

-Captain Wagner was one of the first firefighters hired when the City of Houston went from a volunteer department to a paid department in September of 1895. |
+Herman Wagner was one of the first paid firefighters hired when the City of Houston went from a volunteer department to a paid department in September of 1895.

 Walter William